SystemsApproach/tcpcc/design.rst

 and users (or more precisely, TCP running on their behalf) were free to send as many packets into the network as they could generate, it was not surprising that the Internet eventually suffered from the *tragedy of the commons*.
-And with congestion collapse inevitable, the natural response was to try to control it.
+And with starting to experience congestion collapse, the natural response was to try to control it.
 Hence the term *congestion control*, which can be viewed as an implicit mechanism for allocating resources.
 One that is reactive to resources becoming scarce.

 A network service model in which resources are explicitly allocated to packet flows is the obvious alternative, but given the best-effort